How to overcome agoraphobia with agoraphobia exposure therapy

 3:45 am: So close.
 So cold.
 The wind had increased to the point where I worried we would lose the rain fly.
 There was no continuity to the moving air, only severe gusts separated by unsettling calm.

 “Made it through the halfway point.
-This is discomfort not danger.
+This is discomfort, not the danger.
 There is no need to better secure the rain fly.
 You can start the fire early.
 Start the fire in one hour.”

 5:40 am: I slept through my self-imposed fire-starting time!
+Maybe my agoraphobia exposure therapy was kicking in.
 I was beside myself with joy at the thought of igniting a roaring fire for us to warm by.
 Practicality be damned, I would make it the largest fire our pit could accommodate.

 Awake and alive – I didn’t die from agoraphobia exposure therapy

-Upon exiting the tent, we were treated to one of the most colorful sunrises I have seen in my life.
-The sky was striped with hues of pink, blue, orange, and purple above the hill to the east of our campsite.
+Upon exiting the tent, my wife and I were treated to one of the most colorful sunrises I have seen in my life.
+The sky was striped with pink, blue, orange, and purple hues above the hill to the east of our campsite.
 And though I don’t believe it to be the case, I was tempted by the idea that we were being rewarded for the difficult night we had endured.
+I was being rewarded for pursuing and following through on my agoraphobia exposure therapy.
 We ventured out to better circulate blood to our frozen feet and to gather wood for the fire.

 I violated the park’s quiet hours (which end at 8:00 am) to break the logs down to a burnable size, emboldened by a sense of entitlement from having survived the night before.
 We did not leave.
-I had only been anxious, hadn’t suffered a panic attack.
+I had only been anxious and hadn’t suffered a nocturnal panic attack.
 I was awake and alive.

 Fully alive – facing my fellow campers